Your shopping cart is empty!

 Vinyl Dye actually bonds and melts on a microscopic level with the material, you can’t see this with your naked eyes!
 So it must be plastic, leather, vinyl or some plastic derivative (many carpets), or some other porous material, such as wool or cotton.
 This allows the colour to merge with the item, so doesn't come off when the item is flexed somewhat.

 You must make sure the surface is clean and free from grease; we highly recommend Cilit Bang as this destroys & lifts off grease.
+Then, you'll want to 100% completely remove the Cilit Bang or other cleaner you used.
+The best way to do this is using a cleaner that will evaporate completely, such as our Universal Cleaner.

 If the material has a ‘sheen’ on it, or some other thin layer of ‘other’ material on top, for example many TVs are sold as Piano Black, these have a sheen on top of the plastic, this must be removed.
 Simply wear this down with ‘wet and dry’ or some other abrasive / sand paper.
+See the full How To Use Vinyl Dye here.

 No, once the layers of colour are applied, they are fixed, unlike clothing dye.